aperofsky/markdown-cv/index.md

 - **Represent NIH in influenza prediction initiatives for U.S. Scenario Modeling Hub** (2022-2025), generating counterfactual projections of hospitalizations to inform public health planning and preparedness strategies<br/>

 **Human Mobility & Respiratory Syncytial Virus Transmission Modeling**
-- **Initiated and led multi-institutional research collaboration**, coordinating data sharing and model development across government and academic stakeholders (Public Health Seattle & King County, U.S. NIH, University of Washington, Northeastern University)
+- **Initiated and led multi-institutional research collaboration**, coordinating model development across government and academic stakeholders (Public Health Seattle & King County, U.S. NIH, University of Washington, Northeastern University)
 - **Mentored team of five PhD students in carrying out beginning modeling stages**, as an Instructor for the Complexity 72h workshop in Madrid, Spain (2024)
-- **Developed Bayesian age-structured mathematical models** to assess impacts of immune waning and decreased social distancing on post-pandemic reemergence of RSV in Seattle
+- **Developed Bayesian age-structured mathematical models** to assess impacts of waning immunity and COVID-19 mobility disruptions on the post-pandemic reemergence of RSV in Seattle
 - **Pioneered integration of cell phone mobility data into RSV transmission models**, calibrating models to historical hospitalization data and population dynamics
-- **Identified key behavioral drivers of post-pandemic transmission dynamics**, discovering that increasing inter-neighborhood connectivity and visitor influx were most influential in driving viral spread and epidemic timing<br/>
+- **Identified key behavioral drivers of post-pandemic transmission dynamics**, discovering that increasing inter-neighborhood connectivity and visitor influx from outside Seattle were most influential in driving viral spread and epidemic timing<br/>

 `Apr 2021–Jan 2025`
 ### Epidemiological Data Scientist, Seattle Flu Study<br/>